supreet11agrawal/Proposal/Proposal.md

 As a CAS, it is essential that Sympy provides more support in the field of Probability and Statistics.
 One of the significant areas of interest in Probability is Stochastic Processes which have applications in various ranging from basic sciences to cryptography, signal processing and even financial markets.

 My work in Sympy during summer would be to extend the support for bivariate distributions and introduce Stochastic Processes in Sympy.
+Later work will include adding support to export expressions of random variables to external libraries such as PyMC3 and PyStan.
 ## About Me

 ### Personal